-1.1: Bullying in any form will not be tolerated at the TDA.
-It is entirely contrary to the values and principles that we hold at the TDA, based on courage, compassion, commitment, confidence, courtesy and curiosity.
+Bullying in any form will not be tolerated at the Thomas Deacon Academy (TDA).
+It is entirely contrary to the character values that we hold at the TDA - courage, compassion, commitment, confidence, courtesy and curiosity.
 All stakeholders of the TDA community have a right to work in a secure, safe and caring environment and also have a responsibility to contribute in whatever way they can in maintaining this positive environment.